 - Staff - although academies have more flexibility to set their own terms and conditions transferring staff are likely to be protected by TUPE.
 Will new staff be on different terms?
 What about pension provision?
 Input from Trade Unions?

 - Property – who currently owns the school and the surrounding land?
 How and when will that be transferred?

 - How will links be maintained with, for example, Social Services?

 - Costs of conversion.

 - Documents needed to complete the conversion – governing documents (including Memorandum and Articles of Association), property transfers, staff contracts, new or amended supplier contracts, funding agreements, policies dealing with admissions, appeals and other issues, insurance policies.
 There could be many more depending on the specific arrangements.

-For further information or if we can help with any of the issues set out above, please contact Lucy Gray, Partner in our Education Team.
+For further information or if we can help with any of the issues set out above, please contact us via our website or call 0191 232 8345.